 - Alexander Katlan, illustrated lecture.

-conservation lab for over 30 years, treating works in private collections as well as in museums and historical
+over 30 years, treating works in private collections as well as in museums and historical societies including the

 - Ines Powell, lecture.